One of the advantages of social media is the ease with which recruiters can now connect with potential candidates.

 Never ignore the power of referrals.
 The simple question at the end of the conversation will help you build a rich data base that you can leverage in the future.
 Regularly updating and staying in touch with your applicant database can give you rich dividends in the future.

-After all staying connected is the key to a good recruiter.
+After all staying connected is the key to being a good recruiter.